Body Story: Shut down

+Life reaches its end for an elderly Typewriter enthusiast.
+The episode is replayed as the final episode of season 2.

 Season 2

 Teen dreams

 The episode follows neighborhood children Darren and Natalie, as they grow through the stages of puberty.
 The first scene shows Darren and Natalie as 8 year old kids frolicking in their backyard.
 The time is fast forwarded five years, to when both children are 13 years old.
 Scenes shot in a third person perspective follow Darren and Natalie through the changes of puberty, including: pimples, the first period, the growth of sperm, and the growth spurts that both children go through.
 All of the changes during puberty result in sexual attraction towards each other, and culminates during a Romeo and Juliet play in which Darren and Natalie share a kiss.

 Brave new world

 How a baby's mind develops after being born.

 Fat attack

 How people gain and lose weight.

 Allergy

 A woman is stung by a wasp and suffers an allergic reaction.